AI · Live reference

 Anthropic US private

-Anthropic's flagship line, from Claude 1 (March 2023) through Opus 4.7 (April 2026).
-Three-tier structure (Opus for the largest, Sonnet for the balanced mid-tier, Haiku for the small-and-fast tier) introduced with Claude 3 in March 2024.
+Anthropic's flagship line, from Claude 1 (March 2023) through Claude Fable 5 (June 9, 2026) — the first generally-available model in the new Mythos class, a tier Anthropic positions above Opus.
+The three-tier structure (Opus for the largest, Sonnet for the balanced mid-tier, Haiku for the small-and-fast tier) was introduced with Claude 3 in March 2024; the Mythos class sits above it.
 Constitutional AI is the safety-training framing that shipped with Claude 1.

 - Lab: Anthropic — San Francisco, California, USA.
 Privately held; began IPO prep in late 2025.